 Logging on as a user will take you to the MHC Main Page.
 You should be able to move the robot now with either the on-screen controls or the joystick if you have one connected.
 Check the pan and tilt are working now, just to check if the head is connected properly.
 For detailed explanation of the controls, see Chapter 2 Main Page.

 Chapter 2 Main Page

-The following figure shows the controls available on two types of darts skins.
+The following figure shows the controls available on the Main page.